Gov. Beshear to give Team Kentucky update Monday

 Cases of COVID-19 in Kentucky

-The Kentucky Department for Public Health reported 1,623 new cases of COVID-19 and 49 additional deaths as of Friday, October 29.
+The Kentucky Department for Public Health reported 1,421 new cases of COVID-19 and 53 additional deaths on Friday, November 5.

-According to KDPH, 864 Kentuckians are hospitalized with COVID-19.
-Of those, 273 are in the ICU and 144 are on a ventilator.
+As of Friday, 726 Kentuckians were hospitalized with COVID-19.
+Of those, 219 were on ventilators and 128 were on a ventilator.

 Copyright 2021 KFVS.
 All rights reserved.